Thattankulam: Transport

 The nearest airport which is the Tuticorin Airport (TCR), located at Vaagaikulam in Thoothukkudi District, 60 km east of Thattankulam.
 The nearest international airports are the Madurai Airport, located at a distance of 190 km and the Thiruvananthapuram International Airport(TRV) is about 125 km away.

+Religion

 C.S.I Christ Church

 This church is a part of Tirunelveli Diocese.
 On a Sunday morning there is Service at 9:00 am.
 Holy Communion is on the first Sunday of evening month at 11:00 am.
 Evening service is at 7:00 pm on every week days.